Foreword

 Outputs • AI can also generate images that appear substantially like an existing work or a creator’s unique art style.
 By training on existing images, generative AI borrows from pre-existing works.

 If you see an image from AI that looks like a work you created, you may feel that the AI tool infringed your copyright.
-In our current copyright climate, AI developers may argue that AI-based images are “fair use” and do not infringe copyright protection [23].
+However, in our current copyright climate, AI developers or users may argue that AI-based images are “fair use” and do not infringe copyright protection [23].
 Whether or not you can bring a claim of copyright infringement against an AI tool that generated an image like your own or used your image to generate a new image is still up for debate.

 Can you own copyrights for works that you used GAI models to create?